Tomcariello/Squids/Readme.txt

         *Script rocks falling on your way out
         *Create ability to grip some ceilings (tagged: Grippable_Ceiling) *Green reveals his ability to grab special blocks from underneath by jumping out of the way of the blocks

+    **General Cleanup**
+        *Large grab item was not collectible by Player *Destroy bullets when they collide with floors/ceilings/walls (Script added to bullets) *Health items should not be impacted by bullets (Created a "Don't Collide with Bullets" label & adjusted physics accordingly)
+        *Health items should not interrupt your jump:
+            *Moved Script onto each health drop object (previously was on the playerController) *Adjusted RigidBody2d Mass settings to Zero.
+(NOT kinematic, not a trigger).
+Updated Health Prefabs *Simplified health drop application collide
+        *Added GameManager vars for playerFullPower & playerCurrentPower (was playerPower) *Don't allow bullets to shoot GREEN

+    Explain "Grip Ceiling" ability to Player.
+        Update Conversation visuals & content
+        Press button to advance to next statement Freeze player during cutscene

-        Explain ability so it can be used by Player Take Green to the exit which requires this ability (top right - not created yet)
+    Escort Green to the exit which requires the Ceiling Grip (top right - not created yet) Hide Medicine until you talk to GREEN for the first time Improve player jump mechanics

 To Do/Fix:
-    Don't allow bullets to shoot GREEN
-    Hide Medicine until you talk to GREEN for the first time Destroy bullets when they collide with walls/floors/ceilings Health items should not interrupt your jump (no impact physics) Large grab item was not collectible by Player...?
     When you die the camera loses the player object.
     Add Xbox controller support
     Create 2-4 additional enemies with different behaviors, attack patterns & power levels